 Due to COVID-19, Frenship ISD has implemented new and enhanced safety measures including signage promoting disease mitigation, increased cleaning, readily available hand sanitizer throughout the campuses, and operational adjustments to promote social distancing when feasible.
 In addition to the new adjustments, all students and staff went through training at the beginning of the school year to learn Frenship’s new health protocols and strategies to prevent and reduce the spread of COVID-19.

 All staff, students, and visitors are required to self-screen for COVID-19 symptoms prior to entering any Frenship facility.
-A sign will be posted on all main entrances to each campus as a reminder with the following self-screening questions.
+Signs are posted on all main entrances of each campus as a reminder with the following self-screening questions.
 Anyone answering "Yes" to these questions should not enter the campus.

-How will Frenship comply with the Governor’s mask mandate?
+How is Frenship complying with the Governor’s mask mandate?